Mental health addressed in nonviolent, misdemeanor cases

-In an effort to combat jail overcrowding and to prevent recidivism, District Judge Chris Carnahan started a program that offers mental health services in lieu of bond payments.
+In an effort to combat jail overcrowding and to prevent recidivism, District Judge Chris Carnahan started a program that offers mental health services in lieu of a bond payment.

 Mental health screening is now available to nonviolent offenders charged in Conway and Faulkner County district courts with help from the Harbor House and with support from the Faulkner County Sheriff’s Office.

-Note: Editor’s note: While the following has a Faulkner County orientation, we thought it was an interesting approach to a problem in the 20th Judical District, which includes Van Buren County.